SeanMcP/seanmcp.com/src/articles/replace-math-random-with-crypto-in-javascript.md

 ---
-title: Replace Math.random with crypto in JavaScript
+title: How to replace Math.random with crypto in JavaScript
 description: A drop-in replacement for Math.random that generates cryptographically strong random values
 date: 2022-07-18T18:15:00.707Z